Jorge Arroyo: 2000s

 His play Mata-Hari: Sentencia para una aurora (Mata Hari: A Dawn’s Sentence) was published in a trilingual edition (Spanish, English, Portuguese) by the National Technical University Press (UTN) in Alajuela in 2014.
-This is a unique publication never before seen in Costa Rica.
-The book presentation in early 2015 was an outstanding event where even the president of the country participated.
-There Jorge Arroyo delivered a landmark speech where he enunciated his ten principles of scriptural faith – a personal artistic manifesto – a memorable speech that has passed into history where this prolific author publicly shares his rigorous beliefs related to writing and publishing.
+This is considered a unique publication in Costa Rica.
+The president of the country participated in the book presentation in early 2015.
+There Jorge Arroyo delivered a speech where he enunciated his ten principles of scriptural faith – a personal artistic manifesto – a memorable speech that has passed into history where he publicly shares his rigorous beliefs related to writing and publishing.

 Currently, Jorge Arroyo has been appointed as Costa Rica's ambassador to UNESCO and will be heading to Paris 2015 to assume this important office.